5/14/2025

 Conference Operator

 Thank you very much.
 We will now be conducting our question and answer session.
-If you would like to ask a question, you can press star one on your phone keypad now.
+If you would like to ask a question, you can press star 1 on your phone keypad now.
 A confirmation tone will indicate that your line is in the queue.
-You may press star two if you would like to remove your question from the queue.
+You may press star 2 if you would like to remove your question from the queue.
 For any participants using speaker equipment, it might be necessary to pick up your handset before you press the keys.
 Please wait a moment whilst we poll for questions.
 Thank you.
-Your first question is coming from Jonathan Ashoff of Ross.
+Your first question is coming from Jonathan Ashoff of Roth.
 Jonathan, your line is live.

 speaker